JuliaText/TextAnalysis.jl/docs/src/features.md

 As you can see, TF-IDF has the effect of inserting 0's into the columns of words that occur in all documents.
 This is a useful way to avoid having to remove those words during preprocessing.

+## Sentiment Analyzer

+It can be used to find the sentiment score (between 0 and 1) of a word, sentence or a Document.
+A trained model (using Flux) on IMDB word corpus with weights saved are used to calculate the sentiments.

+    model = SentimentAnalyzer(doc)
+    model = SentimentAnalyzer(doc, handle_unknown)

+*  doc              = Input Document for calculating document (AbstractDocument type)
+*  handle_unknown   = A function for handling unknown words.
+Should return an array (default (x)->[])